What is the problem?

 What is our recommendation based on?

-Many in the development4 and public health5 fields see the problem as an effective intervention for improving health.
-Reviews by global health charity evaluators and foundations The Open Philanthropy Project, Giving What We Can, Copenhagen Consensus and the Centre for Global Development (CGD) were mostly positive that tobacco control is a cost-effective public health intervention, with CGD calling tobacco taxes “The Single Best Health Policy in the World”.
+Many in the development and public health fields see the problem as an effective intervention for improving health.
+Reviews by global health charity evaluators and foundations Open Philanthropy, Giving What We Can, Copenhagen Consensus and the Centre for Global Development (CGD) were mostly positive that tobacco control is a cost-effective public health intervention, with CGD calling tobacco taxes “The Single Best Health Policy in the World”.
 This page is largely based on their research.

 That the Gates Foundation, has committed US$125 million over 5 years, and the Bloomberg Foundation has committed US$220 million over 4 years provides confidence that respected philanthropists see this as a pressing issue.